 - Take the narrow end of the husk and fold it towards the center.

 - Place the tamal in the steamer standing up with the open side up. *Use some aluminum foil to fill some gaps and help the tamales to stand up.

 - Repeat the steps until all ingredients are gone and the steamer is filled up.

-- Use aluminum foil if you can’t find corn husks where you live, but be aware that by doing so you’re missing the wonderful taste from steamed husks.
+- Use parchment paper if you can’t find corn husks where you live, but be aware that by doing so you’re missing the wonderful taste of steamed husks.

 - Poblano peppers can be substituted with green bell peppers, Anaheim, or Italian peppers.

-- You can sub Oaxaca cheese with mozzarella, monterey jack, queso fresco, ranchero cheese, fontina, feta, etc.
+- You can substitute Oaxaca cheese with mozzarella, Monterey jack, queso fresco, ranchero cheese, fontina, feta, etc.